The 2012 edition of The Diversity Project was held at the Indonesian Biodiversity Research Center in Bali, Indonesia.

 Comments on The Diversity Project: “The Diversity Project was a great opportunity to learn more about research, particularly in the field of molecular ecology, and conservation.
 It gave me a glimpse into conducting independent research and helped me become a better field researcher.
 Interacting with scientists from different institutions was a valuable learning experience, as was collaborating with Indonesian students.
 This experience solidified my interest in marine sciences and conservation genetics and helped me make the decision to pursue graduate school.
 I would highly recommend this internship to anyone who is interested in learning more about marine biology and conservation.”

 Where is she now?
-Danielle is currently working on a MSc in Wildlife and Fisheries Sciences at Texas A&M, where I am studying population genetics of the blue crab in the Gulf of Mexico.
-After my Master’s, I hope to work in conservation biology, either at a state/federal agency or in industry.
+Danielle earned her MSc in Wildlife and Fisheries Sciences at Texas A&M, where she studies population genetics of the blue crab in the Gulf of Mexico.
+She is currently Wildlife Biologist at Blanton & Associates.